 Discuss the situation with your child, Bowley says.
 “Talk to them about their ADHD not as a stigma but as something that can be controlled with the right tactics,” he says.
 “Some parents make the mistake of not telling their children, opting instead to micromanage them.
-In the long run, it can have a negative impact, especially when it comes to their
+In the long run, it can have a negative impact, especially when it comes to their independent learning.

 “Ultimately, in order for students with ADHD to be successful in a ‘normal’ in-school environment, more focus is needed on teaching them executive functioning skills, such as organization skills, time management skills, study skills, and self-control,” Licate said.
 “In addition, they should learn the connection between lacking these skills and the stress they feel in school.”

 If the school isn’t teaching these executive functioning skills, Licate encourages parents to take on the task.
 “Work with the school to find out which skills your child is struggling with so you can teach these skills at home,” Licate says.